victorweiData/linkedin_scraper/README.md

 ## Note

-Go into incognito mode without signing in on linkedin, type you the job you want, and filther it.
+Go into incognito mode without signing in on linkedin, type in the job, and the filther you want.
 Then copy the link and paste it main.py, driver.get().